-Right to Manage Claims
+Right to Manage Solicitors in Manchester and London

-If you receive a Right to manage request, Monarch Solicitors can advise you on what steps you will need to take.
+If you receive a Right to Manage request, Monarch Solicitors can advise you on what steps you will need to take.

 Your consent, as landlord, is not required, and neither is a court order.

 Tenants do not need to prove that you have been mismanaging the property.

 Your tenants may be able to change the management of your building if they are unhappy with the way you are running it, and they live in a leasehold flat.

 It is also possible for you to offer to sell the Right to manage the freehold to your tenants.

 Contact our Property Solicitors:

 We would like to discuss your Right to Manage requirements directly to find out how we can help.